 Settlement for young mother and her family against a neurosurgeon who failed to properly place a lumbar interbody graft during a fusion surgery.
 Post-operative stage diagnostic studies revealed that the graft was displaced and deforming her iliac vein and arteries.
 The patient was left with significant neurological injuries.

 Settlement for 48-year-old patient when spinal surgeon damages a nerve root during surgery.

 Settlement for family of man who died after undergoing major abdominal surgery for appendiceal cancer.
 Post-operatively, the surgeon ordered Venodyne boots be applied to the patient's lower extremities in order to mitigate the risk of the patient developing pulmonary emboli.
 A nurse caring for the patient, however, failed to apply the boots during a 12 hour shift.
 Soon after, the patient collapsed and died from bilateral pulmonary emboli.

-A heart attack, referred to as myocardial infarction by medical professions, can be a crippling or even deadly event.
+A heart attack, referred to as myocardial infarction by doctors and medical professionals, can be a crippling or even deadly event.
 Many patients display signs and symptoms of an impending heart attack and often seek treatment in time for medical providers to render care or surgery to prevent serious damage to the heart.
 Many times, however, the warnings signs of a serious heart attack are overlooked.

 Settlement against a primary care physician following the death of a father of two children who died from myocardial infarction as a result of the defendant's failure to appreciate the severity and cause of the patient's complaints and failure to properly interpret the patient's EKG readings.